johnwargo/johnwargo-static-11ty/src/posts/2009/domino-&-blackberry-java-applications-part-2.md

 }
 ```

 The final file is called DomDirLookup\_Stub.java and it contains the implementation of the two methods defined in the DomDirLookup.java file.
 This is where all of the work is done to connect to the Domino server and consume the web service.
-Here’s the code:
+Here's the code:

 ```java
 // This class was generated by 172 StubGenerator.